 Investments in emerging or developing markets may be more volatile and less liquid than investing in developed markets and may involve exposure to economic structures that are generally less diverse and mature and to political systems which have less stability than those of more developed countries.

-The views expressed in this material are the views of SPDR EMEA Strategy and Research through 31 March 2021 and are subject to change based on market and other conditions.
+The views expressed in this material are the views of SPDR EMEA Strategy and Research as at 31 December 2021 and are subject to change based on market and other conditions.
 This document contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.

 BLOOMBERG®, a trademark and service mark of Bloomberg Finance L.P. and its affiliates, and BARCLAYS®, a trademark and service mark of Barclays Bank Plc, have each been licenced for use in connection with the listing and trading of the SPDR Bloomberg Barclays ETFs.
 SASB does not take any position as to whether an issuer should be included or excluded from the Underlying Index.